microsoft/aksworkshop/_entries/02-02 challenge2.md

 ![](media/51744cdc31c555b1d76c71f5e2693471.png)

-Once deployed please provide your proctor with a **DNS name** for your order capture API so service availability and performance can be monitored.
+Once deployed please provide your proctor with a **DNS name** (or Public IP) for your Order Capture API so service availability and performance can be monitored.

 1. Deploy an instance of MongoDB to your cluster